Deep Learning Enhances Cochlear Implant Speech Recognition

 Higher frequencies above 20 Hz did not provide additional speech information.
 Increasing the dynamic range improved intelligibility, especially for words with fewer channels.
 Additionally, the envelope dynamic range and quantization levels significantly affected speech intelligibility.
 Whisper's performance improved with a dynamic range of up to 60 dB, particularly for words and with fewer channels.
 The model's performance plateaued at around 20 quantized envelope levels.

-Furthermore, while the Whisper model was not specifically designed to mimic human auditory processing, it showed strong resilience to vocoder-induced degradations.
-This indicates that DL models could provide valuable insights into complex auditory scenarios, offering information that human subject studies may not easily capture.
+Although Whisper was not specifically designed to mimic human auditory processing, it showed strong resilience to vocoder-induced degradations.
+This suggests that DL models could provide valuable insights into complex auditory scenarios, offering information that may not be easily captured through human studies.

-In summary, DL techniques like Whisper proved effective in auditory research, especially for evaluating speech intelligibility in vocoder simulations.
-Their human-like response to vocoder parameters demonstrated its potential to simulate human speech processing.
-This approach offers significant time and cost benefits and could accelerate CI research and clinical applications.
+In summary, DL techniques like Whisper proved effective in evaluating speech intelligibility in vocoder simulations.
+Their human-like responses to vocoder parameters demonstrate the potential of DL models to simulate human speech processing.
+This approach offers significant time and cost benefits, accelerating CI research and clinical applications.

-Future work could explore integrating models of auditory nerve responses to CI stimulation, further enhancing the role of DL in auditory research.
-Advancements in DL and training methods may also help bridge the gap between machine and human performance in complex auditory tasks.
+Future research could explore integrating models of auditory nerve responses to CI stimulation, enhancing DL's role in auditory research.
+Further advancements in DL and training methods may help bridge the gap between machine and human performance in complex auditory tasks.

 Journal Reference